 Chime's Three Line Dialer was designed to increase calling efficiency.
-It enables those who purchase the Three Line Dialer package to dial up to three leads at once as a way to get through a long list of contacts in a short period of time.
+It enables those who purchase the Three Line Dialer package to dial-up to three leads at once as a way to get through a long list of contacts in a short period of time.

 - This feature is only available if you have purchased the Three Line Dialer package.
 None of the other call packages include multi-line dialing.
 For more information on adding a call package, reference the following article: Add Call or Text Packages.

 - You can make up to 2,000 calls per day in the 2 or 3-line modes.
-There is no limit for the number of calls that can be made in the single-line mode with the Three Line Dialer package.
+There is no limit to the number of calls that can be made in the single-line mode with the Three Line Dialer package.
 Minutes are not limited.

 Do You Need the Three Line Dialer?